transclude-me/extension/readme.md

 ## Usage

+### tldr:
+- Hover over the link with `Alt` key pressed to see the live preview.
+- Click on the link with `Shift+Alt` keys pressed to open the link in the sliding pane view.
+---

 After installing the extension - supported links should get a `τ` indicator suffix to signify that this link has a preview.